BYU-CS-260/React-REST/README.md

-# React-REST
+# React-APIs

-You can also access REST services from React.
+You can also access API services from React.
 This example will show you how easy it is to mix fetch calls with React to display the data.
-In this tutorial, we will show you how to access the Utah cities REST service from your React application.
+In this tutorial, we will show you how to access the Utah cities API service from your React application.

 1. First create your index.html file with a form where the user can type in the first letters of a city:
 ```